Skip to main content

 Output assignment types

-• Layer Opacity (by layer/by index) - Send layer opacity as a MIDI value
+• Layer Opacity (by layer / by index) - Send a Timeline layer's opacity as a MIDI value, for motorized faders or ring encoders

 • Parameter Value - Send a fixture parameter value as MIDI